 How to calculate your customer

-What is customer retention rate?
+What is a customer retention rate?

-Why should you calculate customer retention rate?
+Why should you calculate your customer retention rate?

 Customer retention rate formula